Legislation Details

 § 20-1291 Definitions.
 As used in this subchapter, the following terms have the following meanings:

 Home care employee.
-The term “home care employee” means an employee whose primary responsibility includes the provision of in-home assistance or in-home companionship services for an older adult or a person with an illness, injury, or disability with basic activities of daily living, instrumental activities of daily living, or health-related tasks, or an employee who is engaged in home health aide services, as defined in subdivision 4 of section 3602 of the public health law, or personal care services, as defined in subdivision 5 of section 3602 of the public health law.
+The term “home care employee” means an employee whose primary responsibility includes the provision of in-home assistance with basic activities of daily living, instrumental activities of daily living, or health-related tasks or in-home companionship services for an older adult or a person with an illness, injury, or disability.
 The term shall include a home care aide as defined in section 3614-C of the public health law.

 Home care employer.
 The term “home care employer” means an employer that employs a home care employee.